 A little bit about trauma.
 There are various types of trauma, but essentially two: shock trauma and developmental trauma.
 Shock trauma is exactly what it is-a high-level catastrophic event that propels our nervous system on the fast track to acute stress.
 It is a singled-out event of high proportions and high power.
 Developmental trauma, on the other hand, is a more chronic experience of adversity, such as ongoing child abuse of some form, poverty and such.

-Shock trauma has the potential to profoundly affect many such as, but not limited to, those actively involved in the event, directly or indirectly, witnessing the event, having loved ones in the event or passively being near or within the geographic radius of the event.
+Shock trauma has the potential to profoundly affect many not in the area of immediate impact.
+For example-such as, but not limited to, those actively involved in the event, directly or indirectly, witnessing the event, having loved ones in the event or passively being near or within the geographic radius of the event.
 This might include, for example, the students, teachers and/or workers in the building, the students on the other side of campus, parents, the uber driver or the local neighbor.
 Trauma such as this has a permeating effect well into the community and even the country at large.
 The web extends far out with reverberating vibrations into the community and far and wide.

 Healing in the Aftermath of a Traumatic Event